cozy/cozy-stack/docs/auth.md

 this code with its access token, and then use it in a webview to avoid the reauthentication of the user.
 It can also create the code with the hashed passphrase (and 2FA if needed) to create a session for the authorize page.

+Note that the difference between a `session_code` and a `magic_code` (code in a magic link sent by email) is the behavior when two-factor authentication is enabled.
+The `session_code` will open the session while the `magic_code` will require the password for that.

 #### Request (access token variant)